FREDVUNI/fakestore-react-store/README.md

-Here's a sample README for an online React JS shop using the fakeStoreAPI:

 # React JS Shop with fakeStoreAPI

 This is a simple React JS e-commerce app that uses the [fakeStoreAPI](https://fakestoreapi.com/) to fetch categories and products.
 The app features a responsive design, product listing and detail pages, a shopping cart, and a checkout form.